 First off, I cleaned all the tanks, troughs and the trough filter.
 When everything was clean I refilled with water and dosed with potassium permanganate (permanganate of potash) at 10 mg per litre.
 As the whole system held 6,800 litres it equated to 68 grams.
 This turned the water deep purple.
 As my fish house is a circulating system I turned on the pump so all the pipes etc. were also treated.
 I did the treatment during early evening as daylight will biodegrade the permanganate.
 I left this in the system for 24 hours.
 I then drained all the water and swilled it through.
 I then refilled the top tanks with tap water and dosed them with bleach using a 15% solution; I used 180 litres of bleach in all.
 I left the top tanks to soak for 12 hours.

 I then very carefully syphoned this bleach water down into the bottom row of tanks.
 This was also left for 12 hours.

 The bleach water was once again carefully syphoned down into the troughs and filter and the pump was turned on.
-There was enough water to fill the troughs and all the tanks to a tank depth of 25 mm, which just covered the stand pipe tank connector.
 So I was able to pump the water around the whole system, thus disinfecting all the pipe work as well.
 After 24 hours I drained the system and flushed with tap water.
 I then cleaned the tanks again to make sure all the bleach was removed.

 All my tanks are now bone dry and this is how they will remain for a couple of months.
 Bleaching the filter will kill ALL the bacteria so I will have to be careful when I restart it, for it will take around 6 weeks to re-establish any filter bacteria.
 Before the fish go back into the fish house I will run fresh water through all the tanks etc. once again.